 - Some knowledge about people's intuitive word associations comes from "games with a purpose".
 We learn things in English from the GWAP project's word game Verbosity, and in Japanese from nadya.jp.

-- ConceptNet supports linked data: you can download a list of links to the greater Semantic Web, via DBPedia and via RDF/OWL WordNet.
+ConceptNet supports linked data: you can download a list of links to the greater Semantic Web, via DBPedia, UMBEL, and RDF/OWL WordNet.
 For example, our concept cat is linked to the DBPedia node at http://dbpedia.org/resource/Cat.

 Downloading ConceptNet 5

 If you want all the data in ConceptNet for your application, you can have it!
-We provide the data in three formats:
+We provide the data in various forms:

 Mailing list and contact information